YouttyLe-DSAI/TuanLM.github.io/content/2-Proposal/_index.md

 ### 2. Problem Statement

-#### What’s the Problem?
+#### The Problem

-* Contracts are long, complex, and difficult to understand for non-lawyers.
+* Contracts are often long, complex, and difficult to understand for non-lawyers.
 * Hiring legal consultants for every contract is expensive and not scalable for individuals.
-* There is no simple, self-service tool focused on fast, accurate contract review for personal or small-business use.
+* A simple, self-service tool focused on fast, accurate contract review for personal or small-business use is not available.
 * Users do **not** want complex multi-tenant systems or heavy document management; they just want quick risk checks and clear guidance.

 #### The Solution